sourcegraph-community/forum-answers-for-docs/README.md

 # About

-This repo generates a JSON file with answers to questions on Sourcegraph's community forum.
-It uses TP and Gemini to generate the JSON file.
+This repo generates a JSON file with answers to questions on Sourcegraph's community forum [that are solved](https://community.sourcegraph.com/search?q=status%3Asolved).
+It uses TP and Gemini to generate [the JSON file](https://raw.githubusercontent.com/sourcegraph-community/forum-answers-for-docs/refs/heads/main/answers.json).

 ## Prompts